casper-network/ceps/text/0032-upgrade-bootstrapper.md

 that parsing a new value as an old value fails, or else we ensure that running the conversion step on an already-converted item is a no-op.

-If data migration is going to take a prohibitively long time to execute, we should look to have the `upgrade-bootstrapper` perform _data_ migration only (not config migration) as soon as the installer provides the new `casper-node` binary, while the current `casper-node` is still running in validator mode.
-However, this might result in a doubling or more of the disk space consumed by the databases, since the migrated data cannot be allowed to overwrite the existing data while the node is still running as a validator, and _this_ disk consumption might prove to be prohibitive.

-Data migration would also still need to be executed again once the old `casper-node` stops due to reaching the upgrade activation point, since more data will likely have been written to the databases between then and when the data migration was previously completed.
-Running the `migrate-data` subcommand of the node could be done repeatedly at regular intervals to ensure that only a small amount is left to do after the old node binary has stopped.
+Data migration will only be executed once the old `casper-node` stops due to reaching the upgrade activation point, as there is no time saving to migrating the trie store prior to that point.

 ### Config migration

-Migration will also need to handle converting an old config file to a new one.
+We require to add a new `migrate-config` subcommand to `casper-node`.
+Config migration will handle converting an old config file to a new one.
 For this to work, we need to know which config values have been modified by the user from their default values.
 This requires either default values to be provided, hard-coded in the node, or else the `migrate-data` subcommand will need to be passed not just the old and new config.toml files, but also a copy of each with their default values set.

 We moved away from hard-coding defaults in the code a while ago, but a challenge to the other approach is ensuring the user _copies_ the installed vanilla config rather than renaming or deleting it.
 Two possible solutions are:
-1. have the installer create a read-only copy of the default config exclusively for the `upgrade-bootstrapper`'s use, and a separate writable one for the user to modify/copy/move as they wish
+1. have the installer create a read-only copy of the default config exclusively for the `upgrade-bootstrapper`'s use, and a separate writeable one for the user to modify/copy/move as they wish
 1. require that every config value is annotated with a standard comment specifying the default value
+1. `include_str!` the default config.toml to make it available at compile time

-It seems like annotating the config file with default values might be somewhat more "normal" and should be fairly simple to implement and test.
+It seems like using `include_str!` might be somewhat more "normal" and should be fairly simple to implement and test.

 To migrate, the node will identify any modified values in the old config, and apply the same changes to the new config if the corresponding new config value has not already been modified by the user.

+It is expected that the user will execute this subcommand immediately after a new version is installed, and at least before it is required by the new `casper-node` binary.

 ### `upgrade-bootstrapper`